 The Kitchen.
 Pickleball’s most infamous element.
 On both sides of the court, seven feet from the net, the kitchen keeps the athletically and physically superior from dominating the game.
 It holds strong as the pickleball court dynamic that encourages finesse instead of power.
 The kitchen is what makes the game so beautiful.
 So, what’s the history behind it, and how did it get its name?
 The Paddle Experts at JustPaddles explain everything you need to know and more.
 Let's dive in.

-To understand how to effectively play the kitchen, it’s essential to know what it really is.
+To understand how to play the kitchen effectively, it’s essential to know what it really is.
 For starters, “the kitchen” is a nickname given to pickleball’s non-volley zone.
 No player is allowed inside (or on the line) of the non-volley zone unless the ball has bounced.
 This includes stepping into the kitchen following a volley or after the ball has been ruled dead.

-The following are pickleball terms to know when learning how to strategically play the kitchen:
+The following are pickleball terms to know when learning how to play the kitchen strategically:

 “A fault will be declared if, in the act of volleying the ball, a player or anything the player is wearing or carrying touches the non-volley zone or touches any non-volley line.
 For example, a fault will be declared if, in the act of volleying the ball, one of the player’s feet touches a non-volley line.”